AaronNHorvitz/The-Deceptive-Gambit/README.md

 * **Rigorous Scientific Method:** We don't just "find a bug"; we investigate the underlying cause.
 Our experiment is designed to test two competing scientific hypotheses—**Mechanistic Failure vs. Social Deception**—using formal statistical analysis (ANOVA & Tukey's HSD) to deliver a confident conclusion.

 * **Advanced Antagonist Simulation:** We go beyond simple prompting.
-Our framework uses **LoRA-trained "persona bots"** to create consistent, realistic, and provocative conversational partners, pushing `gpt-oss-20b`'s alignment to its absolute limit in a dynamic, AI-driven environment.
+Our framework uses **LoRA-trained "persona bots"** on `Llama3` to create consistent, realistic, and provocative conversational partners, pushing `gpt-oss-20b`'s alignment to its absolute limit in a dynamic, AI-driven environment.

 ## The Core Question: Will an AI Lie to Avoid Losing?